 I love to contribute to Open Source projects.
-Besides being a maintainer of a top 1000 Python library, my contributions have mostly been little bits here and there, fixing bugs as I find them in projects I use.
+Besides being a maintainer of a top 1000 Python library and a few others, my contributions have mostly been little bits here and there, reporting and fixing bugs as I find them in projects I use.
 You can find my contributions on the following platforms:

 Specific Projects